 "Women" includes all those who identify as women.

 We encourage you to submit a feature film script of any genre, challenging the perceptions of what stories women write, and what we want to see.
 We welcome a diversity of women’s interests and stories.
 VIWFF is committed to highlighting the best stories the world has to offer that are written by women.
 Women tell amazing, dynamic, interesting, thought-provoking, affecting, inspiring, funny and down-right exciting stories.
 We want to read them all!

 Please note that non-compliance with these rules and regulations will result in disqualification.
 Entry fees are non-refundable.
-The Vancouver International Women in Film Festival Screenplay Competition only accepts English language feature screenplays written by women.
+The Vancouver International Women in Film Festival Screenplay Competition only accepts English language feature screenplays written by those identifying as women.

 The contest is open to women-identifying screenwriters.
 Collaborations with two or more writing partners accepted, however, all members of the team must be women.
 Only one prize can be awarded per screenplay.

 Submissions can be from anywhere in the world but must be written in English.

 Please use standard industry feature script format, in 12-point Courier font with numbered pages.

 Page count should be between 80-120 pages for a feature, and up to 70 pages for a TV pilot, plus a “blind” title page with the title only and not identifying the author’s name.

 Please submit a .pdf document only, with no identification of the writer on any page.

 All entries will be judged on story structure, scene construction, dialogue, characters, formatting, imagery, originality and the skill of the screenwriter – with an emphasis on the opening hook and the ability to capture the reader’s interest in the first 25 pages or less.